dhruvika-Jandhyala/SEO-Automation/README.md

-A production‑quality Python application that automates repetitive SEO tasks:
+A Python application that automates repetitive SEO tasks:

 Extracts content from a URL, raw article text, or a simple topic prompt.
 Analyses readability, heading hierarchy, image alt tags, link structure, and thin‑content issues.